Published by Christina Riley. Last Updated on November 22, 2023.

-Sylva is one of the most interesting North Carolina mountain towns you’ll find.
+Sylva is one of the most interesting and quaint NC mountain towns you’ll find.
 It’s bustling with incredible restaurants, shops, and an iconic courthouse on a hill.

 Fly fishing is a popular thing to do in Sylva.
 In fact, the town is home to the only fly fishing trail in the United States.

 We mentioned Valdese earlier and thought you should know about this truly interesting place.
-Its downtown is packed with shops and restaurants galore (Old World Baking Company for starters), but there’s also some outdoor fun to find here.
+Its downtown is packed with shops and restaurants galore, but there’s also some outdoor fun to find here.

 The Valdese Recreation Department oversees five parks in the area but we think you must visit McGalliard Falls.
 The 40-foot falls await after a short walk from the parking lot.